margarita-sk/JavaTheoreticalKnowledge/for-script/spring-core.md

 <details>
 	<summary>What is “lite” @Bean mode? </summary>
 When @Bean annotated method is placed out of the configuration class it is called lite mode bean.
-It means it won't be proxied and will be treated just like ordinary factory method.
+It means it won't be proxied and will be treated just like the ordinary factory method.
 But it is managed by Spring container and can be injected.
 </details>

 <details>
 	<summary>How to conditionally include configuration or bean?</summary>

-1. We can use @Profile - can be declared on class or method.
+1. We can use @Profile - it can be declared on class or method.
 2. @Conditional - example: @Conditional("prod & cloud & !test"), @Conditional({"prod", "dev"}), @Conditional("(prod & cloud) | test") - if there is AND + OR always should be ().
 </details>